lsst-dm/dmtn-169/index.rst

 =============

 Butler is a Python library that mediates access to Rubin Observatory data.
-It uses a SQL database to store metadata about files.
+It uses a SQL database, via SQLAlchemy, to store metadata about files.
 That database can either be a local SQLite database or a remote SQL database.

-When a Rubin Science Platform user wants to process some data, they would call Butler to download the data, perform whatever processing they wish, and then call Butler again to store the results somewhere for future use.
+When a Rubin Science Platform user wants to process some data, they would call Butler to access the data, perform whatever processing they wish, and then call Butler again to store the results somewhere for future use.
 This requires the user running Butler to have direct access to the backing SQL database used by Butler.
 This database is called the registry.
 For Data Release data products, the Butler registry will be a central SQL database.